mvanzant/hello-world/README.md

 This section would explain the instructions
 ### Files Used

+Add any other needed information here
+You can see my linkedIn [here](https://www.linkedin.com/in/madilynvz)

+### Additional Documentation

 - We can use bullets
 - To make unordered lists
-- you can see my linkedIn [here](https://www.linkedin.com/in/madilynvz)

-### Additional Documentation

-Add any other needed information here
+- Practice makes perfect

 #### Versioning

-This is the first version of my my edits
+This is the first version of ~~my~~ my edits